2005 Major League Baseball postseason: (1) St. Louis Cardinals vs. (4) Houston Astros

-This was a rematch of the previous year's NLCS, which the Cardinals won in seven games.
-This time, the Astros returned the favor, as they defeated the defending National League champion Cardinals in six games to advance to the World Series for the first time in franchise history.
+This was a rematch of the previous year's NLCS, which the Cardinals won in seven games before falling in the World Series.
+This time, the Astros returned the favor, knocking off the defending National League champion Cardinals in six games to advance to the World Series for the first time in franchise history.

 Chris Carpenter pitched eight solid innings as the Cardinals took Game 1.
 Roy Oswalt and the Astros’ bullpen kept the Cardinals’ offense stagnant in Game 2 as the Astros evened the series headed to Houston.
 Roger Clemens won his twelfth postseason game as the Astros took Game 3 and the series lead.
 Game 4 saw both teams go through their bullpens throughout the course of the game, however the Astros would win by one run to take a 3-1 series lead.
 Game 4 was notable for Cardinals’ manager Tony La Russa’s ejection after a heated argument with umpires over balls and strikes, as he was the first manager to be ejected from a postseason game since the Cleveland Indians’ Mike Hargrove in the 1998 ALCS.
 The Astros looked poised to clinch their first pennant in front of their home fans, but things didn’t go their way just yet.
 In Game 5, the Astros lead 4-2 in the top of the ninth and were a strike away from clinching the pennant despite putting two on base.
 However, Albert Pujols hit a three-run home run to put the Cardinals ahead for good, sending the series back to St. Louis.
 However, the Astros would clinch the pennant in Game 6, as Oswalt pitched seven solid innings and the Astros’ bullpen kept the Cardinals bats silent.
 Oswalt was named NLCS MVP.
 Game 6 was the last game ever played at Busch Memorial Stadium.

 This would be the last playoff series win by the Astros as a member of the National League, as in 2013 they would join the American League.
 The Astros would win their next pennant in 2017 over the New York Yankees in seven games en route to a World Series title.

-The Cardinals returned to the NLCS the next year, where they defeated the New York Mets in seven games en route to a World Series title.
+The Cardinals returned to the NLCS the next year, and upset the New York Mets in seven games en route to a World Series title.